GameStop rallies again; some puzzle over ice cream cone tweet

 Another user posted, “I missed out on GME the first time, I’m not making that mistake again.
 TO THE MOON”

+It was good news for those that held a position.
+Egor Romanyuk, who runs Barna Capital Group from Dubai, said on Wednesday that he scored a quick payoff that he plans to turn into a present for his pregnant wife.

+“A cool +6k$ in 10 minutes,” he told Reuters about the gain he made in a “small but very quick trade,” on GameStop.
+He said he will use the proceeds to buy his wife “something nice” for the couple’s sixth anniversary on Sunday.

-Reporting by David Randall and ; Additional reporting by Krystal Hu, April Joyner and Lewis Krauskopf; Writing by David Gregorio; Editing by Ira Iosebashvili and Stephen Coates
+Additional reporting by Svea Herbst-Bayliss; Krystal Hu, April Joyner and Lewis Krauskopf; Writing by David Gregorio; Editing by Ira Iosebashvili and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.